-This had been the case since the colonies first came into existence, and although the slave trade was abolished in 1807, the South continued to rely on slave labor for its money.
+This had been the case since the colonies first came into existence, and although the slave trade was abolished in 1807, the Southern states continued to rely on slave labor for their money.

 There was little in the form of industry in the South, and in general, if you weren’t a plantation owner, you were either a slave or poor.
 This established a rather unequal power structure in the South, where rich White men controlled almost everything.

 What’s more, these rich powerful White men believed their businesses could only be profitable if they used slaves.
 And they managed to convince the public at large that their lives depended on the continuaton of the institution of slavery.

 In the North, there was more industry and a larger working class, which meant wealth and power was more equally distributed.
 Powerful, rich, landowning White men were still mostly in charge, but the influence of lower social classes was stronger which had a dramatic effect on politics, specifically on the issue of slavery.

 Over the course of the 1800s, a movement to end the institution of slavery — or to at least stop its expansion into new territories — grew in the North.
 But this was not due to a majority of Northerners feeling that owning other people as property was a horrifying practice that defied all morality and respect for fundamental human rights.

 There were some who felt this way, but the majority hated it because the presence of slaves in the workforce drove down wages for working White people, and slave-owning plantations absorbed new lands that free White men could otherwise buy.
 And God forbid the White man should suffer.